 Koehler offers several suggestions for an eco-responsible approach to household trash:

 - Use as few bags as possible.
-Fill bags completely and follow the tenets of reduce, reuse, and recycle as much as possible.
+Fill bags completely and follow the tenets of reducing, reusing, and recycling as much as possible.

 - Use strong bags that won’t break.
 Loose waste in the form of litter and blowing trash is a bigger problem.
 It gets into our waterways and harms wildlife.